-While there is no requirement to retain this vegetation, in practice it is being retained through conservative management.
+While there is no requirement to retain this vegetation, it would be possible to choose to retain it by applying conservative management.

-Management for retention of the ground layer involves weed control and some biomass control.
-Annual slashing in mid to late summer, with removal of slashed material, is adequate to keep the biomass at suitable levels.
+Recommended management for retention of the ground layer would involve weed control and some biomass control.
+Annual slashing in mid to late summer, with removal of slashed material, would be adequate to keep biomass at suitable levels.

-Weed control includes ongoing removal of woody weeds which appear (self-sown exotics such as Cotoneaster, Sorbus, Ulmus, Crataegus, Pyracantha, Prunus, also Acacia mearnsii and A. baileyana), and spot-spraying with appropriate herbicide of exotic perennial grasses (Chilean Needlegrass Nassella neesiana, Cocksfoot Dactylis glomerata, Tall Fescue Festuca arundinacea, Serrated Tussock Nassella trichotoma, Paspalum distichum) and St Johns Wort Hypericum perforatum.
+Weed control would include ongoing removal of woody weeds (self-sown exotics such as Cotoneaster, Sorbus, Ulmus, Crataegus, Pyracantha, Prunus, also Acacia mearnsii and A. baileyana), and spot-spraying with appropriate herbicide of exotic perennial grasses (Chilean Needlegrass Nassella neesiana, Cocksfoot Dactylis glomerata, Tall Fescue Festuca arundinacea, Serrated Tussock Nassella trichotoma, Paspalum Paspalum distichum) and St Johns Wort Hypericum perforatum.

-Protection of the oaks from damaging activities (eg. earthworks, alterations in drainage, dumping, cultivation and soil compaction) will also favour the native ground layer.
-Areas of conflict in management include fostering the maturing of young oaks, irrigation, pruning of oaks, sowing of exotic pasture species and mulching.
+Protection of the oaks from damaging activities (earthworks, alterations in drainage, dumping, cultivation and soil compaction) will also favour the native ground layer.
+Areas of conflict in management would include replacement of dead oaks, irrigation, pruning of oaks, sowing of exotic pasture species and mulching.

-Management of the native understorey may also conflict with other aspirations for the plantation, such as creating an environment for enhanced passive recreation.
+Management of the native understorey may also conflict with other aspirations for the plantation, such as creating an environment for passive recreation.
+These various aspirations will be considered in the masterplanning for the plantation discussed above.